guilgautier/DPPy/docs/index.rst

 DPPy is meant to become a Python library for exact and approximate sampling of Determinantal Point Processes (DPPs).

+DPPy is in its early stage of development!

+For now the

 Installation instructions
 -------------------------